weareleaf/handbook/personal-harassment-procedures/making-a-complaint.md

 On conclusion of the investigation which will normally be within ten working days of the meeting with you, a draft report of the findings and of the investigator's proposed decision will be sent, in writing, to you and to the alleged harasser.

 If you or the alleged harasser are dissatisfied with the draft report or with the proposed decision this should be raised with the investigator within five working days of receiving the draft.
 Any points of concern will be considered by the investigator before a final report is sent, in writing, to you and to the alleged harasser.
 You have the right to appeal against the findings of the investigator in accordance with the appeal provisions of the grievance procedure.

+### General notes
+If the report concludes that the allegation is well founded, the harasser will be liable to disciplinary action in accordance with our disciplinary and disciplinary dismissal procedure.
+An employee who receives a formal warning or who is dismissed for harassment may appeal by using our capability/disciplinary appeal procedure.

+If you bring a complaint of harassment you will not be victimised for having brought the complaint.
+However if the report concludes that the complaint is both untrue and has been brought with malicious intent, disciplinary action will be taken against you.